eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

-particular, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a Wallet Secure Cryptographic Device (WSCD) that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance "high", as required in the Regulation.
+particular, the Wallet Provider is responsible for ensuring that the Wallet Instance can access a Wallet Secure Cryptographic Device (WSCD) that has a level of security sufficient to ensure that the Wallet Unit can achieve Level of Assurance "high", as required in the [European Digital Identity Regulation].
 This is true even if the WSCD is not delivered by the Wallet Provider but is integrated into the User device.
 For more information, see [Section 4.5](#45-wscd-architecture-types).
 Other actors in the ecosystem do not need to interact with or explicitly trust a WSCD